phalanx-hk/kaggle_pipeline/README.md

     └── template/             # Template directory for new projects ├── .clineignore      # Cline ignore configuration
         ├── .clinerules       # Cline rules configuration
-        ├── outputs/          # Put the output of the experiment (e.g., logs, model weights) ├── src/              # Put the code that is commonly used in each experiment here (e.g., src/dataset.py, src/model.py)
+        ├── data/             # Put the data for the project here ├── outputs/          # Put the output of the experiment (e.g., logs, model weights) ├── src/              # Put the code that is commonly used in each experiment here (e.g., src/dataset.py, src/model.py)
         |── exp/              # Put the code for each experiment here (e.g., exp001/train.py, exp001/config.yaml)